-It is the express policy of the Board of Education to encourage victims of sexual harassment to come forward with such claims.
-In order to conduct an immediate investigation, any incident of sexual harassment must be reported as quickly as possible, in confidence, as follows: Students are encouraged to report any incidents of sexual harassment to a guidance counselor or the building principal.
+It is the express policy of District 303 to encourage victims of sexual harassment to come forward with such claims.
+In order to conduct an immediate investigation, any incident of sexual harassment must be reported as quickly as possible, in confidence, as follows:

+Students are encouraged to report any incidents of sexual harassment to a guidance counselor or the building administrator.
 If the complaint involves the building principal, the report should be made to the next highest level of administration.